 Not eating or drinking (even just missing one meal)

 If you suspect your cat is vomiting because they’ve ingested something foreign or come into contact with toxins (like garden lilies), you should see your vet right away.

-“There is no pain relief medication that can be given at home as paracetamol and ibuprofen are highly toxic,” says Dr. Shampers.
+There is no pain relief medication that can be given at home, as paracetamol, acetaminophen (or Tylenol), and ibuprofen are highly toxic.
 So if you suspect your cat is in pain, make sure to seek veterinary advice immediately.
-Your vet can then assess if any medications need to be prescribed and provide careful instruction on how to give the medication to your cat—especially if he’s routinely throwing up food.
+Your vet can then assess if any medications need to be prescribed and provide careful instruction on how to give the medication to your cat—especially if they’re routinely throwing up food.